Nizami Ganjavi: Persian culture

 According to Rudolf Gelpke, "Many later poets have imitated Nizami's work, even if they could not equal and certainly not surpass it; Persians, Turks, Indians, to name only the most important ones.
 The Persian scholar Hekmat has listed not less than forty Persian and thirteen Turkish versions of Layli and Majnun."
+Nizami's work also stresses various natural elements that are at the heart of Persian culture.
+The emphasis on stones and jewels are seen, such as in Iskandarnama, where Alexander the Great was about to destroy a golden statue of Buddha, but is stopped by a girl telling him of the jewels' story.
+Nizami's poetry also a botanic dimension, with mentions of plants and trees.
+Poetry and science are intertwined for Nizami.
+He also shows a tendering adoration towards animals throughout his poetry, demonstrating the Persian love for animals.

+Nizami is considered to be one of the most celebrated poets in the world due to his universal themes speaking on the love for life and the various beauties of the world.
 According to Vahid Dastgerdi, "If one would search all existing libraries, one would probably find more than 1000 versions of Layla and Majnun."
 Jami in his Nafahatol Ons remarks that: "Although most of Nizami's work on the surface appear to be romance, in reality they are a mask for the essential truths and for the explanation of divine knowledge."
 Jami in his Baharestan mentions that "Nizami's excellence is more manifest than the sun and has no need of description."
 Hashemi of Kerman remarks: The empire of poetry obtained its law and order from Nizami's beautiful verses and to present words before Nizami's silent speech is a waste of time."